carlmontemayor/mss/mss/DOCUMENTATION.md

 If a component do is stateful and contains heavy UI logic as in `graph.tsx` and `ControlPanel.tsx`.
 Then the only concern within these files are the UI actions and logic associated with them.

 Within the `/simulations` directory, there exists three pre-build simulations which are essentially arrays of `FlowElements` (as defined in the `ReactFlowRenderer`) package.
+These arrays are very important as the data from the `/simulations` directory is what is pulled and visualized in the simulations.
+In code, these arrays are "pulled" using the importing system in Javascript/Typescript.

 Furthermore, the `/utils` folder abstracts some Javascript-specific helper functions that were useful in the manipulation of the graph.

-### Graph Algorithm
+### Graph Algorithm Function

 Although no specialzied algorithm was developed to modify the graph, there were a lot of UI logic that needed to be impleneted for the simulation to work correctly.
 In general, the heavy lifting for graph algorithms was done by the `ReactFlowRenderer` library.